 Collaborating with your team

 - Host architecture reviews: Cloud visibility makes it possible to review your cloud architecture together as a team.
-Lucidchart Cloud Insights provides updated, real-time visualization of your cloud architecture.
+Lucidscale provides updated, real-time visualization of your cloud architecture.

 - Share data and visuals: With access to the same data, your organization can review and make suggestions.